 NCF will adhere to the following principles to assist its goal of avoiding accidents and running safe activities: 1.
 NCF has in place an accident prevention policy and plan in place - that allows for a risk/benefit analysis of all activity that is undertaken.
 2. NCF will ensure that there are up-to-date risk/benefit assessments of all venues used to deliver activities.
 Risk assessments will be undertaken prior to activities/outings/events - and these assessments will evidence any actions that are required to be taken to manage the identified risks.
 3. NCF will undertake regular checks on all equipment used by children, adults at risk and staff - in accordance with health & safety guidance relevant to the equipment.
 4. NCF has a clear policy relating to parental consent that is required for activities involving children - and where appropriate, the consent of children.
 5. NCF will ensure that it collects relevant information relating to each child and adult at risk's medical and dietary needs, allergies and any other specific developmental requirements.
 6. NCF will ensure that staff have the appropriate access to each child and adult at risk's emergency contacts i.e. parents/family/carers - whenever they are participating in an activity, or on a group trip out.
 7. NCF will ensure that there is access to a phone during every activity or meeting attended by a child or adult at risk.
 8. NCF will ensure that there are first-aid boxes available, regularly checked and properly maintained when working with children and adults at risk.
 9. NCF has in place a procedure for reporting accidents and near misses which includes the use of an accident book and will ensure that all staff are trained to use them correctly.
-10. NCF will ensure that staff have the appropriate access to the contact details of local doctors and health facilities whenever children and adults at risk are participating in an activity, or on a group trip out.
-11. NCF will ensure adequate insurance for all circumstances and activities that it undertakes and this will be prominently and clearly displayed.
+10. NCC will answer that staff have the anguardists access to the contest details of least destance and health 11.
+NCF will ensure adequate insurance for all circumstances and activities that it undertakes and this will be prominently and clearly displayed.
 12. NCF will train staff on the safe use of equipment - and ensure supervision is provided whenever children or adults at risk make use of that equipment, as necessary.
 13. NCF will induct and train (and refresh that training regularly) all staff in accident prevention and health $\&$ safety.
 14. NCF will ensure the full compliance with regulations covering fire precautions, first-aid arrangements, food hygiene, use of hazardous substances, reporting injuries and diseases, adult to child ratios and transport.